Debbie Abrahams MP (Oldham East and Saddleworth)

 Daniel Zeichner MP (Cambridge)

 Daniel is a Labour Party politician in the UK.
 He is the Member of Parliament for the constituency of Cambridge and is championing the ruderal bumblebee.
 Daniel is a keen environmentalist and is an executive member of Labour’s national environmental campaigning group, SERA, making the case for a shift to a greener tax policy.
-Daniel is a vice chair of the All-Party Parliamentary Group for Climate Change.
+Daniel is Labour’s Shadow Minister for Agriculture.

 “Where would we be without bees?
 As far as important species go, they are top of the list.
 I am passionate about protecting our precious pollinator species from decline as they are facing threats from loss of habitat and the Government’s opposition to the European ban on neonicotinoids.”View Species